hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 The Template
 ---------------

-NOTE: The | (and one space after that for non empty lines) is for rst to identify the below lines has a block of data to be retained as such by rst.
+NOTE1:RawRST: The | (and one space after that for non empty lines) is for rst to identify the below lines has a block of data to be retained as such by rst.

+NOTE2:RawRST: The two slashes \\ below is to work with rst format, in reality it is only a single slash \ as part of the escape sequence.

 |
 | FuzzerType:TypeNameABC:InstanceNameABC1
-|   Arg1: ValueX
+|   Arg1: IntValueX
-|   Arg2: ValueM
+|   Arg2: StringValueM
+|   Arg3: String   ValueN
+|   Arg4: "   String Value with SpacesAt Ends "
+|   Arg5: 0xABCDEF0102030405060708090A303132323334
+|   ArgX: String\\tValueY\\n
 |   ArgA:
 |     Value1,
 |     Value2,